|(Playing with waves, Golden Gardens Park, Seattle, WA)|

 Giovanni would need a drainage tube.
 He would probably be in the hospital for two to three weeks at the very least, perhaps as long as four to six weeks.
 He would then need home health care because they would need to continue the IV antibiotics for probably a total of six weeks.

 I asked her if she knew that the antibiotics would work.
-She assured me they would, and if they didn't they would try different kinds until they found something that would kill the bacteria that had invaded Joseph's lungs.
+She assured me they would, and if they didn't they would try different kinds until they found something that would kill the bacteria that had invaded Giovanni's lungs.

 We looked each other in they eye briefly.
 I told her that pneumonia kills babies and toddlers.
 She said, "Yes they do.
 But your son won't die."

 There was a beat of silence, and I knew she was offering me all she could do.
-I knew though that ultimately Joe's life was in God's hands.
+I knew though that ultimately Giovanni's life was in God's hands.
 There were too many stories in the news of resistant bacteria and of toddlers dying from pneumonia.
-But I knew the attending would do everything she could to make sure Joseph had the best odds and the best care.
+But I knew the attending would do everything she could to make sure Giovanni had the best odds and the best care.

 The surgeon arrived just an hour later.
 He popped in and said he didn't think Giovanni needed surgery.
 He thought we needed to give the antibiotic more time, and that the xrays weren't serious enough.
 Giovanni didn't look as though the pneumonia was affecting him that much, and the surgeon was sure that this was a sign of Giovanni being robust enough that he would fight off the pneumonia without needing a drain tube.
 He thought in a few days the pneumonia would be cleared up enough for us to go home.
 However, he would order a CT Scan of Giovanni's lungs just to be sure.